danomatika/PdParty/doc/guide/PdParty_User_Guide.md

   - _filename_: path to an image file (PNG, JPG) to set as the background image, path is relative to scene directory
 * **\#pdparty background clear**: clear current background

 Images are set to fill the available space while keeping the original aspect ratio.
-To avoid stretching or distortion, try to size them as close to the displayed canvas background on your particular device, ie. device screen size - navigation bar.
+To avoid stretching or distortion, try to size them as close to the displayed canvas background on your particular device, ie. device screen size - navigation bar height.
 The same is true when matching GUI widget position to a background image: size the patch canvas as close to the target device as possible.
 It's best (and more realistic) to plan for a little extra space here and there as opposed to expecting pixel-perfect accuracy, especially between different device types and screen sizes.

+See <https://iosref.com/res> for device screen sizes and subtract the navbar height (currently the following as of Summer 2023):

+* iPhone: 44
+* iPad: 64

-See the template generator script's pixel sizes for reference: `doc/composerpack/templates/generate_templates.sh`
+Also see the template generator script's pixel sizes: `doc/composerpack/templates/generate_templates.sh`